Inserting Coveo Components

 In the Action bar, click More, and then select Select condition.

-Add a Condition that is applied when an empty query is performed (see Create a Condition).
+Add a Condition that’s applied when an empty query is performed (see Create a Condition).
+This condition implies that the

 Your Query Parameters tab should now look like this:

-Depending on your use case, you must add the custom dimensions to make the search and click events metadata available in your usage analytics reports (see Adding and Managing Dimensions on Custom Metadata).
+Depending on your use case, you must add the custom dimensions to make the search and click events metadata available in your usage analytics reports (see Manage Dimensions on Custom Metadata).

 Most of the time, it would make sense to add dimensions that match the record fields.
 If those fields are